snp-technologies/Azure-App-Service-Drupal8/README.md

 This repository is intended to satisfy common Drupal 8 use cases.
 We expect that users of this solution will customize it to varying degrees to match their application requirements.
 For instance, we include many PHP extensions commonly required by Drupal 8, but you may need to add one or more (or remove ones that you do not need).

+### Some history

+When originally committed as a public repository on GitHub, the solution was very different...The base image was nginx; php 7.0 was installed in the container upon build; Composer was included.
+The original deployment has been archived as branch `nginx-php7.0`.

+While considering an upgrade to php 7.3, we decided to take a different approach, more consistent with our [Drupal 7 on App Service](https://github.com/snp-technologies/Azure-App-Service-Drupal7) solution and the official [Docker Hub image for Drupal](https://hub.docker.com/_/drupal/).
+You'll find in this latest version:
+- Base image is `php:7.3-apache-stretch`
+- Rsyslog support
+- ARM Template for your Web App for Containers resources that you can include in release pipeline.

 <a id="byo-code"></a>
 ## Bring your own code